derberg/rafter-on-katacoda/README.md

-# rafter-on-katacoda
+# Rafter ON Katacoda

-Set of tutorials to quickly start with Rafter concepts
+Set of tutorials to quickly start with concepts of amazing [Rafter](https://github.com/kyma-project/rafter/).